lienguyen317/animeWatch/README.md

 # Capstone project: AnimeWatch
 ___

-AnimeWatch is an animes review app that users can leave their reviews or delete them.
+AnimeWatch is an animes review app that users can leave their reviews and ratings for a specific anime.
 This app will help other users see the rating of the anime and read other users' reviews to help deciding on what anime to add to their future watch list.

 ## Motivation
 ___